Faculty & Staff Frequently Asked Questions

 Can my conversation with a student be confidential?

 Typically, no. Unless a faculty or staff member is considered a confidential resource, conversations with students related to sexual misconduct or interpersonal violence are not confidential.
 Faculty and staff members must share with the Title IX Coordinator all information they have about an incident of sexual misconduct.
-The only confidential resources at the University of Mississippi are employees of the UMatter: Student Support and Advocacy Office, VIP: Survivor Support, University Ombudsperson, University Counseling Center, University Health Center, and Psychological Services Center.
+The only confidential resources at the University of Mississippi are employees of the UMatter: Student Support and Advocacy Office, Office of Confidential Advocacy, Support, and Education (CASE), University Ombudsperson, University Counseling Center, University Health Center, and Psychological Services Center.

 Which employees must report to the Title IX Coordinator?

 All University employees must share reports of sexual misconduct or interpersonal violence that have been disclosed to them with the University’s Title IX Coordinator.
-The only exceptions to this requirement at the University are employees of the UMatter: Student Support and Advocacy Office, VIP: Survivor Support, University Ombudsperson, University Counseling Center, University Health Center, and Psychological Services Center.
+The only exceptions to this requirement at the University are employees of the UMatter: Student Support and Advocacy Office, Office of Confidential Advocacy, Support, and Education (CASE), University Ombudsperson, University Counseling Center, University Health Center, and Psychological Services Center.

 Who is considered a confidential resource?

-The only confidential resources at the University of Mississippi are employees of the UMatter: Student Support and Advocacy Office, VIP: Survivor Support, University Ombudsperson, University Counseling Center, University Health Center, and Psychological Services Center.
+The only confidential resources at the University of Mississippi are employees of the UMatter: Student Support and Advocacy Office, Office of Confidential Advocacy, Support, and Education (CASE), University Ombudsperson, University Counseling Center, University Health Center, and Psychological Services Center.

 What is a Title IX Coordinator and how do I get in touch with that person at the University?

-You may contact the University’s Title IX Coordinator, Honey Ussery, by calling her at (662) 915-7045 or by emailing her at hbussery@olemiss.edu.
+You may contact the University’s Interim Title IX Coordinator, Marissa Watson, by calling her at (662) 915-7045 or by emailing her at mwatson9@olemiss.edu.

 What resources are available to students who have been involved in sexual misconduct?